FAQ about Testing Orders

 What if I am compelled to give evidence in a legal proceeding? |

-You must not disclose information that is confidential under the Emergency Intervention Disclosure Act unless the judge or other person presiding over the proceeding determines that the information should be disclosed.
-See section 9(3) of the Act for further information. (close) |
+You must not disclose confidential information under the Emergency Intervention Disclosure Act unless the judge or other person presiding over the proceeding determines that the information should be disclosed.
+See section 9(3) of the Act for further details. (close) |

 What if the person to be served a document is a minor? |

-If the person to be served is under the age of 19, you should instead personally serve the document or notification on the guardian of that person.
+If the person to be served is under the age of 19, you should instead personally serve the document or notification to the guardian of that person.
 Refer to the section on Serving Documents. (close) |

 What are the guardian’s responsibilities for a Testing Order issued for a minor? |